 About Us

-Books with Wings is a Toronto not-for-profit organization which provides brand new, quality picture books and personal letters for First Nations children who reside in isolated Canadian communities.
-The organization consists of four dedicated volunteers who are driven by the belief that literacy, education and equal opportunity are critical elements in the transformation of the lives of First Nations children.
+Books with Wings is a Toronto not-for-profit organization which provides brand new, quality picture books and personal letters for Indigenous children who reside in isolated Canadian communities.
+The organization consists of four dedicated volunteers who are driven by the belief that literacy, education and equal opportunity are critical elements in the lives of Indigenous children.
 Books with Wings thus aims to encourage early literacy skills in children who do not have access to books of their own.
 We choose only literature which inspires curiosity, creativity and a love of reading.
 Books with Wings works with schools on a long-term basis so children come to know us personally through our correspondence.
 Ultimately, our goal is to befriend a young child and to help give them a brighter future through the written word.

 Our Team

 Anna Rosner is the Director of Books with Wings.
-She teaches French to adults, writes children’s stories, and is the published author of short-story fiction, numerous scholarly articles, the children’s biography Journeyman: The Story of NHL Right Winger Jamie Leach (2020) and the young adult biography My Left Skate: The Story of Eliezer Sherbatov (2022).
+She currently teaches French to adults in Toronto and is the published author of short-story fiction and numerous scholarly articles.
+Anna is an award-winning author of four books for young readers: Journeyman: The Story of NHL Right Winger Jamie Leach (2020) My Left Skate: The Extraordinary Story of Eliezer Sherbatov (2022), Eyes on the Ice (2024) and Last Year with Maddy (2026).
 Dedicated to promoting her love for words, Anna has taught language and literacy to children and adults ages five to seventy-five.

 Shelley Allen, (B.A.
 Brandeis, D.T.A.T.I.
 Toronto, A.T.R., R.P)